 a) Put on foot on a ball, step, or object.
 (You can also do this with hands on a wall, off the floor, with your body at a slight incline). b) Then quickly tap your toes like you are running in place and the step is hot.
 Be sure to drive your knees up.

 Depth jumps or box jumps exercise for runners trains the body to use the elastic energy from ground contact to produce greater concentric muscular force to propel you forward.

 a) From a standing position on a 1-foot-tall box or step, jump onto the ground and land in a squat position. b) From the squat position, jump as high as you can and landing softly on the ground.
 Focus on increasing your vertical jump height.

 How long should a plyometric workout last?

 This plyometric workout should last 30 minutes.

-Plyometrics in combination with aerobic conditioning, strength training, strides, hill sprints, and drills are the ingredients you need to run faster and be the best runner you can be!
+These powerful movements along with aerobic conditioning, strength training, strides, hill sprints, and drills are the ingredients you need to run faster, reduce risk of injury, and be the best runner you can be!